pandas-dev/pandas/doc/source/options.rst

-                                                     INF as NA (old way), False means None and NaN are null, but INF, -INF are not NA (new way). compute.use_bottleneck                  True         Use the bottleneck library to accelerate computation if it is installed. compute.use_numexpr                     True         Use the numexpr library to accelerate computation if it is installed. plotting.matplotlib.register_converters True         Register custom converters with
+                                                     INF as NA (old way), False means None and NaN are null, but INF, -INF are not NA (new way). compute.use_numexpr                     True         Use the numexpr library to accelerate computation if it is installed. plotting.matplotlib.register_converters True         Register custom converters with